Tsotchke-Corporation/SolanaQuantumFlux/docs/getting-started/README.md

 1. **Purchase TSOTCHKE Tokens**: Our service operates on a simple token model - 1 TSOTCHKE token = 1 random number
 2. **Send Transaction**: Your application makes a request to our on-chain program
-3. **Receive Randomness**: The program returns a high-quality random number directly in the transaction
+3. **Receive Randomness**: The program returns a high-quality random number directly in the transaction as Base64 encoded Hex data
+4. **Decode the Result**: The SDK automatically decodes the Base64 data into the appropriate format (integer, double, or boolean)
-4. **Use the Result**: Incorporate the random number into your application logic
+5. **Use the Result**: Incorporate the random number into your application logic

 ## Quick Start